naighes/Carrot/README.md

 You're up 'n running!
 Do not forget to call `AmqpChannel.Dispose()` when your application exits.

+Please note that exchanges are not durable by default.
+You can rely on proper methods in case:

+    var exchange = Exchange.DurableDirect("source_exchange");

 You can publish messages as the following:

     channel.PublishAsync(new OutboundMessage<Foo>(new Foo { Bar = 2 }),